Featured

 Photography is a medium that allows me to document my story visually.
 Writing allows me to express my perspective.
 Merging these two mediums weaves both narratives together and invites readers to come along with me and experience something they may have not seen before.
 It serves as an outlet for my creativity and a means for communicating my story.

 Thanks for visiting my blog.
-I look forward to your comments and hope you enjoy as we travel together and see “El Camino Thru My Lens.”
+I look forward to your comments and hope you enjoy it as we travel together and see “El Camino Thru My Lens.”